geek-ai/1m-agents/README.md

 Our goal is to provide a **Multi-Agent Reinforcement Learning** plateform for up to 1 million agents.

-Now the whole plateform is still on working.
-We provide two specific setting for demo.
+This plateform is still work in progress, but we have provided two specific settings for demo.

 You could see two directories `Population Dynamics` and `Collective Grouping Behaviors`, which correspond to the two setting in the paper(when arXiv version is available) respectively.